Contact

 from €22,000/year

-10. Performance & loading times – Who loads faster?
+10. Performance & Loading Speed – Which platform is faster?

 Loading time has a direct impact on your conversion rate, and it depends heavily on the system.